Dutch Clark

-Early years
+Early life

 Clark was born in the town of Fowler in Otero County, Colorado, in 1906.
 He was the son of Harry J. Clark (1874–1924), a Michigan native, and Mary Etta (Lackey) Clark (1876–1969), a North Carolina native.
 Clark had an older sister, Mabel May (1899–1990), two older brothers, Carl (1901–1927) and Fred (1903–1942), and a younger sister, Pearl (1919–2003).
 As of 1910, the family lived in La Junta, Otero County, where the father was a farmer.
 In 1917, when Dutch was 10 years old, the family moved approximately 60 miles to the west to Pueblo, where the father was employed as a locomotive fireman on a steam railroad.

 Clark attended Pueblo's Central High School.
 As a sophomore in the 1923–24 academic year, he was a member of the football team, captain of the basketball team, and was voted the most popular man in the school.

 As a junior during the 1924–1925 academic year, Clark was voted as the class president.
 He was also regarded as "the best all-around athlete in the state."
 Playing at fullback for the football team, he helped Central win the 1924 South Central League championship and was named to the all-state team.
 He was named captain of the basketball team for the second consecutive year, played at the center position, and was selected as an all-conference player.

 According to an account published in 1980, Clark earned all-state honors in football and basketball and set South Central League track & field records in the discus and high hurdles.
 Baseball was his "weak" sport, on account of impaired vision in his left eye.
 He earned 16 letters at Central High and graduated in 1926.